awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

 You can designate a number of GPUs in your task definition for task placement consideration at a container level\.
 Amazon ECS will schedule to available GPU\-enabled container instances and pin physical GPUs to proper containers for optimal performance\.

 The following Amazon EC2 GPU\-based instance types are supported\.
-For more information, see [Amazon EC2 P2 Instances](https://aws.amazon.com/ec2/instance-types/p2/), [Amazon EC2 P3 Instances](https://aws.amazon.com/ec2/instance-types/p3/), and [Amazon EC2 G3 Instances](https://aws.amazon.com/ec2/instance-types/g3/)\.
+For more information, see [Amazon EC2 P2 Instances](https://aws.amazon.com/ec2/instance-types/p2/) and [Amazon EC2 P3 Instances](https://aws.amazon.com/ec2/instance-types/p3/)\.

 |  Instance type  |  GPUs  |  GPU Memory \(GiB\)  |  vCPUs  |  Memory \(GiB\)  |